AlexJSabel/ReadMe-Generator/utils/README.md

 # Tests
 The following is needed to run the test: node index.js
 # Questions
-If you have any questions about the repo, open an issue or contact ALexJSabel directly at : alexj.sabel@gmail.com.
+If you have any questions about the repo, open an issue or contact Alex Sabel directly at : alexj.sabel@gmail.com.